-The Maltese are, in fact, a low-shedding dog, but to maintain his good looks, some grooming needs to be done daily.
-That includes keeping her eyes clean by wiping them with a wet cloth or eye care wipes, brushing her hair daily, and examine for excessive hair in any part.
+The Maltese are, in fact, low-shedding dogs, but to maintain their good looks requires grooming.
+That includes keeping their eyes clean by wiping them with a wet cloth or eye care wipes and brushing their hair daily,

 While you brush your dog, try to remove tangles, matted hair, and dead hair first with a shedding comb.
 If you decide to bathe your dog without removing mats, it will get only worse.
 Try to remove mats using fingers or use a detangler with the comb.
 And if nothing works, you’ll have to cut out the matted fur.
 Bathing requires good shampoo and conditioner.
 After bathing, brush their coat from the skin towards the outer edge.
 Brush the coat while the hair is slightly wet.

-Maltese’s teeth should be brushed daily.
-Check their nails and trim as needed.
+Check their nails and paws.
 Check and clean your dog’s ears as needed.
-You can also use stain remover with utmost care mentioned, following the product’s instructions to help keep her white coat clean and shiny.
+You can also use stain remover following the product’s instructions to help keep your dog’s white coat clean and shiny.

 Maltese puppies are intelligent.
 As discussed earlier, they are quick learners and responsive to positive reinforcement training; they learn quickly and with plenty of enthusiasm.
 Anna from DogLovesBest says, “Training them in their puppy stage can do quite a lot to strengthen the human-dog bond.”
 This makes them easily sociable in the later stages of life.

 Please keep in mind that you need to use a lot of rewards when it’s due.
 The praise should be in terms of treats, belly rubs, petting, and kind words spoken in a sweet voice.
 The training sessions should be short, challenging, and consistent.
 Any forceful and punitive behavior won’t work for Maltese.